alexanderlukanin13/for_each_file/README.rst

 Filter directories and files via glob()
 ---------------------------------------

-All syntax of :py:func:`pathlib.Path.glob` is supported.
+All syntax of `pathlib.Path.glob <https://docs.python.org/3/library/pathlib.html#pathlib.Path.glob>`_ is supported.

 Print all ``*.txt`` files in *all* subdirectories: